 What is a single ease question?

-SEQ is a standard user experience metric that researchers use in usability studies to figure out how hard or easy it is for a user to do a task.
+SEQ is a standard user experience metric that researchers use in usability studies to figure out how hard or easy it is for user attempts to do a task.
 It lets you get more qualitative information and determine how users feel about the task.

 The answer to the Single Ease Question is on a scale from 1 to 7.
-This question is asked like this:
+This follow-up question is asked like this:

-How hard or easy was it to do this task altogether? -(1 is very hard, 7 is very easy)
+Q: How hard or easy was it to do this task altogether? -(1 is very hard, 7 is very easy)

 This technique is efficient and causes no disruption to the test flow since it just asks one question.
 The administration is also flexible; it may be done verbally, electronically, via a web service, or on paper.
 As it is given soon after the assignment, it also gathers unfiltered and recent perceptions.